 This is especially true on popular via ferratas such as Torre di Toblin.

 If a certain way is recommended, it will be reflected in the literature and sometimes on the Tabacco Maps with a solid arrow in the permitted direction of travel.

-Falls can still be bad though, if you're at the upper end of a cable and slip, you will travel the length of the cable down, plus the length of the via ferrata lanyard, this can be several metres.
+Falls can still be bad though, if you’re at the upper end of a cable and slip, you will travel the length of the cable down, plus the length of the via ferrata lanyard, which can be several meters.

-It's worth noting that after a fall, your via ferrata lanyard should be replaced as it will be weakened.
-You should frequently check your energy absorption system, on the inside there's a tear-off label that indicates whether it's fit for purpose.
+It’s worth noting that after a fall, you’re via ferrata lanyard should be replaced as it will be weakened.
+You should frequently check your energy absorption system, on the inside, there’s a tear-off label that indicates whether it’s fit for purpose.

 Always have adequate insurance with you, which covers mountain search and rescue!
-World Nomads offers insurance that covers outdoor sports including scrambling, via ferrata and climbing.
-No matter what insurance you are buying, always make sure to read terms and conditions as sometimes restrictions apply.
+No matter what insurance you are buying, always make sure to read the terms and conditions as sometimes restrictions apply.

 Yes absolutely.
 I have seen plenty of children on via ferratas.
 More frequently on easier grades.
 The process is exactly the same as for adults.

 Just take extra time explaining the procedure and practice with them several times so they understand not only the procedure but also the implications of not following it.

 Bear in mind that your group is only as strong as your weakest climber.
 Even if you are a pro, don’t take an inexperienced child on a 5C via ferrata.

 I remember once seeing a teenage girl on a route covered in tears, stuck on one of the ledges, too terrified to keep going.
 I felt really sorry for her.
 Clearly, her party overestimated her abilities.